Key Takeaways

 5. Baskets in Every Room

 You know that panic-tidy before guests arrive?
 This toy storage idea makes it so much quicker.
-Just toss toys in and deal with them later.
+These ‘catch-all’ baskets are perfect for quickly cleaning the living room.

 6. Toy Rotation System